TexKiller/auto-jest-cucumber/README.md

 The following steps show how to setup a basic feature test using Auto Jest Cucumber with the default options.

 It is possible to customize this behaviour, however that is not addressed here and is undocumented for now.
+You can check the file `src/features/self.js` for an example.

 ### Install Auto Jest Cucumber: